matthew-brett/lis-data-science/pages/about-the-project.md

 ## Suggested structure

-See the [rubric](project-rubric) for the requirements of your project files.
+See the project rubric for the requirements of your project files.
 This specifies that you must have a `README` file in some format, as the main instructions to reproduce your analysis.